carterjfulcher/carterjfulcher.github.io/_posts/2022-03-05-rpc-for-distributed-systems.markdown

 ---
 layout: post
-title:  "Application Specific Load Balancing for Distributed Systems with RPC"
+title:  "Application Specific Load Balancing for Distributed Systems"
 date:   2022-03-05 14:01:45 -0700
 categories: Programming
 ---

-Distributed Systems design and maintenance has become both a highly sought after skill by employers as well as much more prevalent in the skillset of the average engineer.
-Technologies such as [Kubernetes](https://kubernetes.io) allow software teams to manage and distribute the load of their applications.
-The most common implementation of this utilizes the Kubernetes Deployment and Service, in a configuration as such:
+Distributed Systems design and maintenance has become both a highly sought after skill by employers as well as more prevalent in the skillset of the average engineer.
+Technologies such as [Kubernetes](https://kubernetes.io) allow software teams to manage and distribute load in application delivery.
+A common implementation of Kubernetes uses the Service/Deployment model as such:

 ![Figure 1](/images/rpc-for-distributed-systems-figure1.drawio.png)
 <br/>